filegrind/capns/README.md

 # CapNs - Cap Definition System

-A cap identifier and definition system for plugin architectures, supporting tag-based cap matching with wildcard patterns and specificity comparison.
+A cap URN and definition system for plugin architectures, supporting tag-based cap matching with wildcard patterns and specificity comparison.

 ## Overview